Virtual Boy: Reception

 Though Nintendo had promised a virtual reality experience, the monochrome display limits the Virtual Boy's potential for immersion.
 Reviewers often considered the three-dimensional features a gimmick, added to games that were essentially two- or even one-dimensional.
 The Washington Post said that even when a game gives the impression of three-dimensionality, it suffers from "hollow vector graphics".
 Yokoi, the system's inventor, said the system did best with action and puzzle games, although those types of games provided only minimal immersion.
 Multiple critics lamented the absence of head-tracking in the Virtual Boy hardware.
 Critics found that, as a result, players were unable to immerse themselves in the game worlds of Virtual Boy games.
 Instead, they interacted simply via a controller, in the manner of any traditional two-dimensional game.
 Boyer said the console "struggles to merge the two distinct media forms of home consoles and virtual reality devices".
 Though the device employs some basic virtual reality techniques, it does so like the traditional home console with no bodily feedback incorporated into gameplay.

 Many reviewers complained of painful and frustrating physiological symptoms when playing the Virtual Boy.
 Bill Frischling, writing for The Washington Post, experienced "dizziness, nausea and headaches".
 Reviewers attributed the problems to both the monochromatic display and uncomfortable ergonomics.
 Several prominent scientists concluded that the long-term side effects could be more serious, and articles published in magazines such as Electronic Engineering Times and CMP Media's TechWeb speculated that using any immersive headset such as the Virtual Boy could cause sickness, flashbacks, and even permanent brain damage.
 Nintendo, in the years after Virtual Boy's demise, has been frank about its failure.
 Howard Lincoln, chairman of Nintendo of America, said flatly that the Virtual Boy "just failed".
+Retrospectively, John Szczepaniak experienced temporary color blindness after playing Waterworld for 2 hours without taking the recommended breaks after each 15 minute session.